Hacknique/Novora/README.md

-# Voxey 🌍
+# Novora 🌍

 ![Weblate](https://hosted.weblate.org/widget/voxy/voxey/svg-badge.svg)

-Voxey is a freedom-respecting voxel game built with the power and flexibility of the Godot engine.
+Novora is a freedom-respecting voxel game built with the power and flexibility of the Godot engine.
 Dive in, craft your world, and unleash its infinite modding potential!

 ![Logo](./assets/logo-256x256.png)